Configure Avast Free Antivirus

-In case you start seeing such prompts frequently for no apparent reason, and avast!
-Free Antivirus is unable to detect or remove malware, you should run RKill and then perform a Malwarebytes Anti-Malware full scan to make sure there is no malware in your computer.
+In case you start seeing such prompts frequently for no apparent reason, and Avast Free Antivirus is unable to detect or remove malware, you should run RKill and then perform a Malwarebytes Anti-Malware full scan to make sure there is no malware in your computer.

-Others can safely click Back up settings.
+Click Back up settings.
 In the Components dialog, make sure that all items have been selected, and then click Continue.

 Select a folder for the backup file in standard Windows Save As dialog and then click OK in the information window.

-Restoring (or importing) avast! settings goes almost exactly the same way (just click Restore settings instead), but you might need to restart your computer for all changes to take effect.
+Restoring (or importing) Avast settings goes almost exactly the same way (just click Restore settings instead), but you might need to restart your computer for all changes to take effect.

-Also, make sure that Show a notification window when action is taken and If necessary, perform the selected action at the next system restart check boxes are ticked in the Options section.
+Then ensure that Show a notification window when action is taken and If necessary, perform the selected action at the next system restart check boxes are ticked in the Options section.

 If you've encountered error messages about encrypted e-mail scanning, open SSL scanning tab and click Export certificate.
-This will save avast!
-SSL certificate into a .der file that you can import into your e-mail client software.
+This will save Avast SSL certificate into a .der file that you can import into your e-mail client software.